Arizona Detox Center in Scottsdale for Drugs & Alcohol

 - Individual, group, and family therapy

-- Private home residential environments with sober counselors and full security
+- Private home inpatient environments with sober counselors and full security

 - Comfortable, supportive atmosphere geared towards recovery

 - Master’s-level therapists offering cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT)